|

 In one of the paper plates, make one or more holes, about 1/16 to 1/8 inch in diameter.
 One hole is enough.
 I made two to show that the holes don't need to be perfectly round; two holes of different shapes give the same image.
 You may want to try several holes of different sizes.

 Now hold them so that the shadow of the first one falls on the second one, and you can see a spot of sunlight coming through the hole.
 Here there are two holes and two spots.
-(If you don't want to have to hold the plates this far apart, start with smaller holes, like 1/16 inch.)
+(For best results, make slightly smaller holes than we did.)

 Look closely at the spot or spots.
 The spots are round because the sun is round.
 During an eclipse they will be crescent-shaped, and you can watch the progress of the eclipse.